dansanderson/easyasm65/README.md

 * No value lists (used as arguments to macros)
 * No zones (but "cheap" local symbols are supported)
 * No CPUs other than the 45GS02
-* No features not supported by the 45GS02 CPU
-* No assembler directives (pseudo-ops) other than those listed
+* No assembler directives (pseudo-ops) or directive aliases other than those listed
-* No directive aliases other than those listed
 * No `0x` and `0b` syntax for hex and binary literals (use `$...` and `%...`)
 * No octal literals
 * No way to set a "pseudo-PC"